Start Here

 The simplest mental model

-Principles behind the split
+Principles behind the work

 Show work before explaining too much.